Tees Maar Khan (2022 film)

 Tees Maar Khan also known by the initialism TMK, is a 2022 Indian Telugu-language action drama film written and directed by Kalyanji Gogana and produced by Nagam Tirupathi Reddy.
 The film stars Aadi Saikumar, Payal Rajput, Sunil, and Srikanth Iyengar in pivotal roles.
 The film's music is composed by Sai Karthik.
+The film's title is based off a lyric from the titular song of Racha (2012).

 The film was released theatrically on 19 August 2022 to mixed reviews.
 The plot follows Tees Maar Khan, who was appointed to fix law and order situation in the city.